Discover/Bandsintown API

 Does Bandsintown have an official developer API?+

 Yes.
-Bandsintown offers an official public API documented at https://app.swaggerhub.com/apis/Bandsintown/PublicAPI/3.0.0.
-It requires an app ID for authentication and covers a subset of artist and event data.
+Bandsintown publishes an official public API documented at https://app.swaggerhub.com/apis/Bandsintown/PublicAPI/3.0.0.
+It covers a subset of artist and event data.
+The Parse API surfaces additional fields such as RSVP counts, co-billed lineups, and city event pages that are not part of the official offering.

 Related APIs in MusicSee all →